 VERY IMPORTANT STEP: estimate the 5 references points on the virtual head and click on ‘Data Cursor’ tool to pinpoint xyz coordinates.
 Try to be as accurate as possible.
 5 reference points should be labeled on virtual head in this order: Nz, Cz, In, LA, RA.

+ATTENTION: Sometimes you may choose the point on the opposite side because there are poles on the surface of the head.
+You can click on Insert> X Label/ Y Label/ Z Label to make the Coordinate axis clear so that you can make sure that you have chosen the right position with the help of xyz coordinates.